saikitsune/jobs/contents/backend-engineer/index.md

 * Messaging Systems (RabbitMQ or ØMQ)

-* Fluent in any of the programming languages ( preferably CoffeeScript or Go )
+* Fluent in any of the programming languages (preferably CoffeeScript or Go)

 * Basic linux knowledge

 ## Ok, sound good?

-Then show us your code-poems in which the *required technology stack* is used, with providing a link to any of the followings:
+If this sounds like the right position for you, then show us some of your code in which some or all of the above technology stacks are used, along with links to any of the following:

 * Github repos.